-This contract allows the owner to make payment within \\\\\\ days after submission of an undisputed request for payment.".
+This contract allows the owner to make payment within days after submission of an undisputed request for payment."

-C. All construction contracts shall provide that contractors and subcontractors make prompt payment to their subcontractors and suppliers for amounts owed for work performed on the construction project within seven days after receipt of payment from the owner, contractor or subcontractor.
-If the contractor or subcontractor fails to pay the contractor's or subcontractor's subcontractor and suppliers by first-class mail or hand delivery within seven days of receipt of payment, the contractor or subcontractor shall pay interest to the subcontractors and suppliers beginning on the eighth day after payment was due, computed at one and one-half percent of the undisputed amount per month or fraction of a month until payment is issued.
-These payment provisions apply to all tiers of contractors, subcontractors and suppliers.

-D. A creditor shall not collect, enforce a security interest against, garnish or levy execution on those progress payments or other payments that are owed by an owner, contractor or subcontractor to a person, or the owner's contractor's or subcontractor's surety, who has furnished labor or material pursuant to a construction contract.
+- C. All construction contracts shall provide that contractors and subcontractors make prompt payment to their subcontractors and suppliers for amounts owed for work performed on the construction project within seven days after receipt of payment from the owner, contractor or subcontractor.
+If the contractor or subcontractor fails to pay his subcontractor and suppliers by first-class mail or hand delivery within seven days of receipt of payment, the contractor or subcontractor shall pay interest to his subcontractors and suppliers beginning on the eighth day after payment was due, computed at one and one-half percent of the undisputed amount per month or fraction of a month until payment is issued.
+These payment provisions apply to all tiers of contractors, subcontractors and suppliers. - D. A creditor shall not collect, enforce a security interest against, garnish or levy execution on those retainage, progress payments or other payments that are owed by an owner, contractor or subcontractor to a person, or his surety, who has furnished labor or material pursuant to a construction contract. - E. When making payments, the owner shall retain no more than five percent of the cost of estimated work done and the value of materials stored on the site or suitably stored and insured off-site.
+When the project is substantially complete, no further retainage shall be withheld.
+A contractor shall retain no more than five percent retainage, regardless of whether retainage is withheld by the owner. - F. The retainage may be held until substantial completion of each separate building, public work or other division of the contract on which a price is stated separately in the contract or that can be separately ascertained from the contractor's schedule of values if the escrow arrangement described in Section 6 [57-28-6 NMSA 1978] of the Retainage Act is used.

-E. When making payments, an owner, contractor or subcontractor shall not retain, withhold, hold back or in any other manner not pay amounts owed for work performed.